samuelgoto/proposal-block-params/README.md

 This can open a stream of future extensions that would enable further constructs to be added.
 Here are some that occurred to us while developing this.

+These are listed here as extensions because I believe we don't corner ourselves by shipping without them (i.e. they can be sequenced independently).

 ## chaining

+From @erights:

 To enable something like ```if (arg1) { ... } else if (arg2) { ... } else { ... }``` you'd have to chain the various things together. @erights proposed something along the lines of making the chains be passed as parameters to the first function.
 So, that would transpile to something like ```if(arg1, function() { ... }, "else if", arg2, function { ... }, "else", function () { ... })```.

 Another notable example may be to enable ```try { ... } catch (e) { ... } finally { ... }```

 ## functization

+From @erights:

 To enable control structures that repeat over the lambda (e.g. for-loops), we would need to re-execute the stop condition.
 Something along the lines of: